ahmedsadman/covid19-bd/README.md

 -   Python
 -   Java (required by some dependencies)

 Install the Python requirements `pip install -r requirements.txt` and you're good to go.
+You also have to set some environment variables in `.env` file in the root directory.
+Please check the `provider` module to know more about these variables.